komalpatil27/Interview-Preparation/Document/css.md

 	The “cascading” in CSS refers to the fact that styling rules “cascade” down from several sources.
 This means that CSS has an inherent hierarchy and styles of a higher precedence will overwrite rules of a lower precedence.

 ###	2. CSS building blocks :
-- Type , class, Id selectors :
+- a.
+Type , class, Id selectors :
 	- Type :
 		span {
  		 background-color: yellow;